ahammond/pg_rollingwindow/README.txt

 your queries.
 Once a partition has been frozen, you may not be able to add further data to it (stuff that conflicts with the constraints obviously won't be allowed in)... so don't freeze if you expect substantial out of order input.
 Such data will end up in the limbo table.
-Data in limbo is bad for you, go clean it up.
+Data in limbo is bad for your performance as it can never be CBE excluded.
+It's probably a good idea to go clean it up on a regular basis.

 NOTE: The index cloning code is not currently all that smart.
 It will fail on add while attempting to create the limbo partition (or clone indexes to partitions) in cases where either the index name, the table name or the column name involved contain